- Yale Law School (J.D., 2009)

 - Massachusetts Institute of Technology (B.S., Chemistry and Chemical Engineering, 1996); Alpha Chi Sigma Award for Outstanding Scholarship and Undergraduate Research; Phi Beta Kappa

-H. Annita Zhong is an associate in the Los Angeles office of Irell & Manella LLP.
+H. Annita Zhong is of counsel in the Los Angeles office of Irell & Manella LLP.
 Her practice focuses on patent litigation and licensing.
 She has litigated patent-related cases before numerous federal and state courts, the International Trade Commission, arbitral panels and the USPTO's Patent Trial and Appeal Board ("PTAB").
 She also regularly provides counseling regarding the exploration of patent portfolios.